-In China, sometime around 600 to 900 A.D., the first known fireworks crackled in the sky.
+In China, around 600 to 900 A.D., the first known fireworks crackled in the sky.
 Originally created to ward off evil spirits, Chinese alchemists made these illuminating lights by combining saltpeter (potassium nitrate, a type of food preservative), charcoal, sulfur and other ingredients, creating an early version of gunpowder.
 When thrown into a fire, the mix would explode with a loud bang.

 Gradually, Chinese gunpowder samples and the chemical formulas used to make fireworks began to spread across the Silk Road to European and Middle Eastern countries, which used fireworks to mark military engagements as well as festive celebrations.

-Colorful explosions closer to what we Americans see at our fireworks displays came in the 1830s, when Italian inventors added metals like strontium, to make red fireworks, and barium, to make green fireworks.
+Colorful explosions closer to what we see today at our fireworks displays came in the 1830s, when Italian inventors added metals like strontium, to make red fireworks, and barium, to make green fireworks.
 From then on, fireworks took on entirely new, vibrant lights and colors.

 Today, the typical firework mixture consists of fuel, an oxidizer to provide the oxygen necessary for burning, and metal chlorides, which contain the chloride ion that help make the colors.
 Various chemical elements produce a wide variety of colors, such as: